DylanBulfin/bignum/README.md

 As an addendum to the above I want it to be lightweight and performant.
 Users should be able to modify, create, and delete them at will without notable performance hits (to the extent that's possible).

+## Installation
+Add a dependecy to `bignumbe-rs` to `Cargo.toml` either directly or via `cargo add`.

+Optionally, enabling the feature `random` adds a dependency on `rand` and some support for `Uniform` random generation of BigNums.
+The algorithm is very imperfect and was mainly meant for testing purposes, so it's not recommended to use it.

 ## Usage
 Bases 2, 8, 10, and 16 are all pre-defined, and aliased to